Mohit-Mundria/mOODY_cHATBOT/README.md

 Command: Runs ollama serve and streamlit run app.py.

-🧠 How Moody Works
+**🧠 How Moody Works**

 Emotion Prediction:

-Your input text is processed using emotion_tokenizer.pkl to convert it into a format the TensorFlow model (emotion_classifier.h5) understands.
+Your input text is processed using emotion_tokenizer.pkl to convert it into a format the LSTM model (emotion_classifier.h5) understands.
 The model predicts one of six emotions: sad, joy, love, anger, fear, surprise.